 • The expiration date of that flight credit remains unchanged.

-• Any money you paid to cover the remaining balance after the non-transferable flight credit was applied.
-You'll get the money refunded to the original payment method because you cancel the flight within 24 hours.
+• Any money you paid to cover the remaining balance after applying the non-transferable flight credit.
+You’ll get the money refunded to the original payment method because you canceled the flight within 24 hours.
 See the screenshot below.

-• Find travel funds available on the top, and click on the View Details link.
+• Find available travel funds on the top, and click the View Details link.

 • You are presented with your available flight credit balance.
 At that point, simply click on the Transfer to someone else link.

-• Please note that once the flight credit is successfully transferred, it ties to the recipient's name, and therefore, it becomes non-transferable flight credit again.
+• Please note that once the flight credit is successfully transferred, it ties to the recipient’s name and becomes non-transferable flight credit again.

 How to Transfer Southwest Travel Funds to Another Person With Wanna Get Away Plus